pactus-project/PIPs/PIPs/pip-32.md

 ### Block Rewards

-Block rewards are to increase from 1 coin per block to a rate 1.25 coins per block.
-1 coin to be sent to the block proposer and the remaining 0.25 to be divided among the reserve wallets.
+Block rewards will increase from 1 coin per block to 1.25 coins per block.
+Of this amount, 1 coin will be allocated to the block proposer, while the remaining 0.25 coins will be distributed among the reserve wallets.

 ### Block Rewards Allocation